 Stock structure of southern blue whiting was reviewed by Hanchet (1998, 1999) who examined data on distribution and abundance, reproduction, growth, and morphometrics.
 There appear to be four main spawning grounds: Bounty Plateau, Pukaki Rise, Auckland Islands Shelf, and Campbell Island Rise.
-There are also consistent differences in the size and age distributions of fish, in the recruitment strength, and in the timing of spawning between these four areas.
-Multiple discriminant analysis of data collected in October 1989 and 1990 showed that fish from Bounty Plateau, Pukaki Rise, and Campbell Island Rise could be distinguished on the basis of their morphometric measurements.
-This constitutes strong evidence that fish in these areas return to spawn on the grounds where they first recruited.
-There have been no genetic studies, but, given the close proximity of the areas, it is unlikely that there would be detectable genetic differences in the fish among these four areas.
+There are also consistent differences in the size and age distributions of fish, in the recruitment strength, and in the timing of spawning, between these four areas.
+Multiple discriminant analysis of data collected in October 1989 and 1990 showed that fish from Bounty Plateau, Pukaki Rise, and Campbell Island Rise could be distinguished using morphometric measurements.
+This provides evidence that fish in these areas return to spawn on the grounds where they first recruited.
+There have been no genetic studies, but, given the close proximity of the areas, it seems unlikely that there would be detectable genetic differences in the fish among these four areas.

 For stock assessment, it is assumed that there are four stocks of southern blue whiting with fidelity within stocks: the Bounty Plateau stock, the Pukaki Rise stock, the Auckland Islands Shelf stock, and the Campbell Island Rise stock.
-Southern blue whiting are also managed as four separate stocks.
+Southern blue whiting are also managed as four separate stocks (the stocks being the same as the assessment stocks), but with a nominal TACC set for the rest of the New Zealand EEZ.